Undergraduate Course: Introduction to Condensed Matter Physics (PHYS10099)

 Directed Learning and Independent Learning Hours

 |Assessment (Further Info)

 ||Hours & Minutes

 |Main Exam Diet S1 (December)||Introduction to Condensed Matter Physics||2:00|

 On completion of this course, the student will be able to:

 - Appreciate the different types of bonding in solids and of interactions in soft matter.

-- Be able to solve problems involving order parameters (magnetism and nematic order).
+- Be able to solve problems involving order parameters (nematic order).